NREL/torc/docs/tutorials/map_function.rst

 - If you want torc to store result data in the database, return it from your run function.
   **Note**: this result data must not be large - the database is not designed for that.
 If you have large result data, return a pointer (i.e., file path) to its location here.
+- If you choose to define a postprocess function and want torc to store the final data in the database, return it from that function.
 - The ``params`` must be serializable in JSON format because they will be stored in the database.
   Basic types like numbers and strings and lists and dictionaries of those will work fine.
 If you need to store complex, custom types, consider these options: